-DISCLOSURE: This manual is based on the Administration for Native Americans (ANA) Funding Opportunity Announcements and their review criteria.
+Americans (ANA) Notice of Funding Opportunity and their review criteria.
 The project development information contained within can be used to design a project that could be submitted to any funder.
 However, keep in mind that because ANA is the entity supporting the creation of this manual and the trainings associated with it, the examples provided are focused on ANA criteria.
 Some of the terminology used in the manual may be specific to ANA applications for funding.
 Current definitions of the terms used can be found in Appendix A.